-Community Council Area Site number and location Number of submissions received Main issues raised Response างเสเเงก Dien Tenby 120 - Upper Cwm Park, Tenby 1 ■ The site can be accessed directly via Old Narberth Road (contrary to the Authority's assessment that it can only be accessed via Slippery Back).
-Plan.
+Community Council Area Site number and location Number of submissions received Main issues raised Response Local Development Plan.
+Tenby 120 - Upper Cwm Park, Tenby 1 The site can be accessed directly via Old Narberth Road (contrary to the Authority's assessment that it can only be accessed via Slippery Back).
 Old Narberth Road is referred to on the map base used by the Authority as Slippery Back and it is the length of road from the A478 to the site referred to in the assessment.
 The Highway Authority was consulted on the original Candidate Site submission and the advice given is included in the appraisal.
 The Havens 018 Land Opposite Heddfan, Little Haven 1 Landowner has clarified a number of points relating to the assessment - Not all of the site is within the Conservation Area.
 A dwelling could be accommodated on the land outside the Conservation Area.
 The site is regularly strimmed and was stripped this year for another reason.
-It is not a tree-covered slope.
-The site is surrounded by mature trees and hedgebanks.
-See row below.
+It is not a tree-covered See row below.